Favorite Holiday Pie Recipes

 Luke's Lemon Meringue Pie

-This lemon meringue pie recipe, which includes candied lemon peel, is a favorite at Southmoreland on the Plaza, in Kansas City, Missouri.
-The recipe comes from Luke Reichle, brother of Southmoreland co-owner Mark.
+This lemon meringue pie recipe, which includes candied lemon peel, comes from Luke Reichle, brother of Southmoreland on the Plaza owner Mark Reichle.

 Triple Pear Pie with Walnut Crust